 'Manager tenure' includes the period when managing an equivalent UK-authorised OEIC.
-Please see 'Important
+Please see 'Important information' at the end of this document for further details.

-See important information section for explanation of average credit rating methodology.
+1See important information section for explanation of average credit rating methodology.

 The yield-to-maturity (YTM) figure shown here is calculated on a monthly basis.
 It shows the weighted average long term total yield of all the instruments held by the fund, assuming that all coupon payments are made - and reinvested at the same rate as the bond's current yield - and all principal payments are made.
 The figure is expressed as an annual rate.